CraftTweaker/CraftTweaker-Documentation/docs_exported/crafttweaker/docs/vanilla/api/BracketHandlers.md

 # BracketHandlers

+This class contains the "simple" Bracket handlers from CraftTweaker.
+ However, some Bracket handlers, like for recipeTypes, tags, tagManagers, won't be shown here as they use a different internal structure.

 This class was added by a mod with mod-id `crafttweaker`.
 So you need to have this mod installed if you want to use this feature.

 ## Importing the class